kframework/X86-64-semantics/variable-recovery.md

 }
 ```

-In the mcsema recovered IR all the
+In the mcsema recovered IR, all the
-statck memory acceses are going on a monolithic array r.E
+stack memory acceses are going on a monolithic array r.RSP.

 ```
 int main(struct regcntx r){